King Duncan

 So folk can’t see these dark desires of mine…

 Without the bestowal, Macbeth might have remained in the state of speculation he occupied at the end of A1S3 ("If chance will have me king, why, chance may crown me / Without my stir").
 With it, the speculation has become incompatible with passivity.
+The irony is one of Shakespeare’s most pointed pieces of writing on the limits of political prudence: Duncan, in trying to secure his succession against future uncertainty, has created the precise condition that will produce his own assassination.
+A more calculating king might have anticipated Macbeth’s response and either omitted the bestowal or accompanied it with measures to neutralise his most ambitious thane.
+Duncan, lacking that political imagination, makes the announcement openly at a court ceremony with Macbeth present.
+The murder follows within twenty-four hours.

 How does nature react to Duncan’s murder?

-The play's response to Duncan's murder works within the framework of what E.M.W.
-Tillyard called the "Elizabethan World Picture" – the inherited medieval-Renaissance idea of the universe as a Great Chain of Being in which the king's position on earth matched a structural order extending from God through the cosmos to the natural and animal worlds.
+The play’s response to Duncan’s murder works within the framework of what E.M.W.
+Tillyard called the "Elizabethan World Picture" – the inherited medieval-Renaissance idea of the universe as a Great Chain of Being, in which the king’s position on earth matched a structural order extending from God through the cosmos to the natural and animal worlds.
+The murder of a divinely-anointed king was therefore not merely a political crime but a cosmic one: a tear in the fabric of the order that held the natural world together.

-The play stages this cosmic response across the A2S4 scene between Ross and the Old Man.
-The scene works as the play's principal piece of formal commentary on the metaphysical consequences of the regicide.
-The Old Man's observations frame the disorder ("Threescore and ten I can remember well, / Within the volume of which time I have seen / Hours dreadful and things strange, but this sore night / Hath trifled former knowings").
-Ross's responses catalogue the specific disturbances: dark night strangles the travelling lamp; a falcon at the height of her pride is killed by a mousing owl; Duncan's horses break their stalls, turn wild, and (according to the Old Man's question, confirmed by Ross) eat each other.
+The play stages this cosmic response across the A2S4 scene between Ross and the Old Man, the play’s principal piece of formal commentary on the metaphysical consequences of the regicide.
+The Old Man frames the disorder ("Threescore and ten I can remember well… but this sore night / Hath trifled former knowings"); Ross catalogues the specific disturbances – dark night strangles the travelling lamp; a falcon at the height of her pride is killed by a mousing owl; Duncan’s horses break their stalls, turn wild, and (according to the Old Man’s question, confirmed by Ross) eat each other.
+The horses’ cannibalism is the most pointed image in the sequence: animals that operate at the boundary between domestication and wildness have, on the night of the regicide, turned against the order that contained them and against each other.
+Lennox’s parallel report in A2S3 supplies further evidence – "the night has been unruly… lamentings heard i’ the air; strange screams of death… some say the earth was feverous and did shake."

 The Jacobean political theology is exact.
 James I, on the throne when the play was written and performed, had explicitly endorsed the doctrine of divine right of kings in his 1598 True Law of Free Monarchies and 1599 Basilikon Doron.
 The play’s cosmic response to Duncan’s murder is therefore both a dramatic mechanism (heightening the horror of the regicide) and a piece of political-theological argument (vindicating the king-protective doctrine the reigning monarch had himself articulated).